gapatino/Doing-frequentist-statistics-with-Scipy/README.md

 Repository for the PyData DC 2016 tutorial

 The objective of the project is to review the functions and methods available in the Scipy.stats library to perform common frequentist statistical tests; including how to format the data and interpret results.
 The tests will be run using data from the iris data set.
 Some common data handling commands in Pandas, along with plotting using Matplotlib and Seaborn will also be mentioned.
-The following statstical tests will be covered:
+The following statistical tests will be covered:

 - Normality testing
 - Homogeneity of variance testing